ryanheise/audio_service/README.md

   void onClick(MediaButton button) {
     // Your custom dart code to handle a media button click.
   }
+  @override
+  void onSkipToNext() {
+    // Your custom dart code to skip to the next queue item.
   }
+  @override
+  void onSkipToPrevious() {
+    // Your custom dart code to skip to the previous queue item.
+  }
+  @override
+  void onSeekTo(int position) {
+    // Your custom dart code to seek to a position.
+  }
+}
 ```

+At a bare minimum, you must override the `onStart` and `onStop` callbacks to manage setting up and tearing down the background audio task, while all other callbacks are optional and you can implement just those that are relevant to your app.

 The full example on GitHub demonstrates how to fill in these callbacks to do audio playback and also text-to-speech.

 ## Android setup

 These instructions assume that your project follows the new project template introduced in Flutter 1.12.
-If your project was created prior to 1.12 and uses the old project structure, you can either view a previous version of this README on GitHub, or update your project to follow the [new project template](https://github.com/flutter/flutter/wiki/Upgrading-pre-1.12-Android-projects).
+If your project was created prior to 1.12 and uses the old project structure, you can update your project to follow the [new project template](https://github.com/flutter/flutter/wiki/Upgrading-pre-1.12-Android-projects).

 1. Edit your project's `AndroidManifest.xml` file to declare the permission to create a wake lock, and add component entries for the `<service>` and `<receiver>`: